Image Alt

 Green River Festival Exhibit

-By Popular Demand – we are taking The Green River Festival Exhibit BACK to the Franklin County Fairground for the 2025 Green River Festival – June 20-22nd, 2025.
+Its growing and as popular as ever – We are taking The Green River Festival Exhibit BACK to the Franklin County Fairground for the 2026 Green River Festival – June 19-21, 2026!.
 If you are attending this year, please stop by.
 Rock On!

 Created in partnership with Signature Sounds Recordings, the exhibit in Memorial Hall Museum’s Music Gallery presents the 38-year history of the Green River Festival, from its humble beginnings as a small country fair to its evolution into New England’s premier music and arts festival.